 Trees for Schools

-Tree Appeal provides trees to schools and colleges throughout the UK and Ireland.
+Tree Appeal provides trees to schools and colleges throughout the UK.
 They are paid for by our corporate sponsors so there is absolutely no charge to the schools receiving them (but you have to plant them; we don't do that!)

 Read about the types of tree available and how to plant them.